 The TPS is an unfunded scheme.
 Contributions to the TPS are calculated so as to spread the cost of pensions over employees' working lives with the College in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
-The contributions are determined by qualified actuaries on the basis of valuations using a prospective benefit method.
+The contributions are determined by the Government Actuary on the basis of valuations using a projected unit method.
 The TPS is a multi employer scheme and there is insufficient information available to use defined benefit accounting.
 The TPS is therefore treated as a defined contribution scheme and the contributions recognised as an expense in the income statement in the periods during which services are rendered by employees.
+Differences between contributions payable in the year and contributions actually paid are shown as either accruals or prepayments.